 Heat up the waffle iron according to the manufacturers instructions.

-Pour the mixture into the waffle iron and cook as you would.
+Pour half a cup of the batter into the waffle iron and cook as you would.

 Serve immediately or cool on a wire rack to freeze.